 MUNICIPAL HOTEL TAX - The City of Elmhurst, pursuant to state statute, imposes a tax on the gross rental receipts of hotel operators.
 Upon the implementation of the tax, the City Council dedicated 50% of the funds generated be allocated specifically for projects, promotional material, organizations or events that would encourage tourism and additional commerce in Elmhurst, as well as to enhance the cultural aspects of the City.
 The City's hotel tax rate of 4% has not changed since FY 96/97 when it was increased from 3%.
 Municipal hotel tax revenues increased significantly in fiscal years 06/07 and 07/08, however, revenues declined dramatically the following two years due to the economic downturn.
 Following the closure of the Waverton Hotel in 2013, FY 2014 revenues declined.
 A subsequent rebound has occurred in FY 2015 with 7% increase from prior year.
-Estimated revenues for FY 2018 reflect 1.7% decrease compared to prior year, and an expectation that revenues will grow at approximately 2% - 3% in FY 2019.
+Revenues estimated for FY 2019 reflect a 2% increase compared to prior year, and revenues are expected to continue growth at approximately 2% in FY 2020.

 INTEREST INCOME - The City receives income in interest bearing accounts and investments.
-The revenues generated by interest are dependent on market conditions and fund balances, and have decreased dramatically since FY 07/08, as reflected in the graph below.
-Actual interest income for FY 2017 of \$153,121 is significantly lower than FY 06/07 (\$729,451) revenue due to lower interest rates.
-The estimated revenue for FY 2018 reflects a 126% increase over the prior year actual, due in part to a significant increase in interest rates and also in parts to additional \$61,150 interest received for liquidating trust from Illinois Metropolitan Investment Fund (IMET).
-FY 2019 projected revenue reflects an expectation of marginal future growth in interest rates.
+The revenues generated by interest are dependent on market conditions and fund balances.
+Actual interest income revenues since FY 2017 are significantly higher than revenues from the previous ten years due to higher interest rates.
+The estimated revenue for FY 2019 reflects a 90% increase over the prior year actual, due in part to increased interest rates and also due to a \$290,000 receipt of funds expected from the Illinois Metropolitan Investment Fund (IMET) liquidating trust.
+FY 2020 projected revenue reflects an expectation of marginal future growth in interest rates.